 Step 1: Disassembling the wheels

 We can’t get to each bearing unless we remove our wheels off the axles.
 To do that, unpin the axle nuts using your T-tool.

 Be sure to set them aside in one location with the washers and other small hardware.

-Next, slide the wheels out with the axle’s tip clinging on one bearing.
+Next, slide the wheels out with the axle’s tip clinging to one bearing.

 Once the axle catches the bearing’s body, tilt the wheel to the side as the axle pin locks the wheel core.
 By then, the ball bearing stays on the axle.